ceoche/bvalid/README.md

    }

    public boolean oneToManyAssociation() {
-      // check a collection or an array as at least one element. return BasicRules.hasOneOrMoreElements(collectionAttribute);
+      // check a collection or an array has at least one element. return BasicRules.hasOneOrMoreElements(collectionAttribute);
    }